-- Order a summary dismissal (in favour of a defendant); and
+- order a summary dismissal (in favour of a defendant); or

 A plaintiff may seek summary judgment against a defendant in circumstances where the defendant has no prospects of success.
-Before a court orders a summary judgment, the plaintiff must establish the following factors:
+Before a court orders a summary judgment, the plaintiff must establish that there is:

-- There is evidence of facts which justify a claim for summary judgment.
+- evidence of facts which justify a claim for summary judgment;